Valerioageno/tuono/docs/tutorial.md

 Now that we have some knowledge about the project structure let’s start the real tutorial.

 The goal is to use the [PokeAPI](https://pokeapi.co/docs/v2) to list all the pokemons of the first generation (the best one btw) and then reserve a dynamic page for each one separately.

+> If you have already installed the tuono CLI and you prefer read the code instead of writing it yourself you can download the tutorial source with `tuono new tuono-tutorial --template tutorial`

 ## Fetch all the pokemons